caloriscz/logmyday/.github/instructions/instructions.md.instructions.md

 - Style: Return and throw always have one free line over it
 - Prefer braces ({}) for all control structures, including if, for, while, etc., even for single-line statements.
 This improves readability and reduces the risk of bugs
 - Ternary expressions are allowed when they improve clarity, such as for simple conditional assignments or return values
+- **Security**: Never store user credentials in localStorage, sessionStorage, or any client-side storage.
+Maintain the current server-side credential management approach to ensure security compliance.
+- **HTTPS Enforcement**: Always use HTTPS for all communications.
+Never add HTTP-only launch profiles or disable SQL Server encryption.
+All data in transit must be encrypted.

 ## Development and Testing Guidelines